apache/pekko/docs/src/main/paradox/typed/routers.md

 The router itself is a behavior that is spawned into a running actor that will then forward any message sent to it to one final recipient out of the set of routees.

-There are two kinds of routers included in Akka Typed - the pool router and the group router.
+There are two kinds of routers included in Pekko Typed - the pool router and the group router.

 ## Pool Router